Catalog Quick Links

 Multiple Majors/Degrees Earned

 Undergraduates interested in pursuing multiple majors must complete the “Curriculum Change Form” and collect the appropriate approving signatures.
-This form may be found in the all major Department Offices.
+This form may be found on the La Salle web portal.
 Students may declare more than one major after their first semester at La Salle.

 Specific policies regarding requirements for multiple majors may be found in the introduction section of the School under which the major falls.
 Detailed course requirements for majors are listed in the Undergraduate Majors section of this catalog, under each discipline.